-Texdoc helps you find and view documentation in TeX Live.
-Its primary function is to locate relevant documentation for a given keyword (typically, a LaTeX package name) on your hard disk, and open it in an appropriate viewer.
+Texdoc is a command line program to find and view documentation in TeX Live.
+Its primary function is to locate relevant documentation for a given keyword (typically, a LaTeX package name) on your disk, and open it in an appropriate viewer.

 You can browse texdoc's documentation online: user manual (pdf) and short man page (pdf, html).